Search query syntax

-When searching on Read the Docs, you can use some parameters in your query in order to search on given projects, versions, or to get more accurate results.
+When searching on Read the Docs with server side search, you can use some parameters in your query in order to search on given projects, versions, or to get more accurate results.

 Parameters are in the form of